 CB, FRS, and MURS don’t need any kind of license.
 GMRS does, but there’s no test.

-Ham requires at least a basic license and test that, including study time, might take you 2-3 days.
+Ham requires at least a basic license and test that might take you 2-3 days, including study time.
 More advanced Ham licenses require more studying.

 Learning and using the equipment is also harder in Ham than the others.
 But it’s the cost we pay to have what we need in the widest range of emergencies.